Fano Schemes for Generic Sums of Products of Linear Forms: Product Rank

 This is clearly a linear space of singular skew-symmetric matrices containing $A$.
 There are six linear conditions cutting out this linear space, but they are linearly dependent, since

 Hence, $A$ is contained in a linear space of dimension $14-5=9$.
 The claim $\pr(f)\neq 6$ now follows from Theorem \ref{thm:bound}. \end{ex}

-For our final example, we must use a different argument than Theorem \ref{thm:bound}, since the permanental hypersurface is not covered in high-dimensional linear spaces: \begin{ex}[$4\times 4$ permanent] Let $\perm_4$ be the permanent of a generic $4\times 4$ matrix.
+For our final example, we must use a different argument than Theorem \ref{thm:bound}, since the permanental hypersurface is not covered by high-dimensional linear spaces: \begin{ex}[$4\times 4$ permanent] Let $\perm_4$ be the permanent of a generic $4\times 4$ matrix.
+Assume that the characteristic of $\KK$ is not two, in which case Example \ref{ex:det4} applies.

 Shafiei has shown that the Waring rank of $\perm_4$ is at least $35$ \cite{shafiei:15a}, from which follows that $\pr(\perm_4)\geq 5$ by \cite[\S 1.2]{ilten:16a}.
 We will show that in fact, $\pr(\perm_4)\geq 6$.
 On the other hand, Glynn's formula gives $8$ as an upper bound for the product rank of $\perm_4$ \cite{glynn:10a}.
-Note that our result also gives a lower bound of $6$ on the \emph{tensor rank} of $\perm_4$.
+Our result also gives a lower bound of $6$ on the \emph{tensor rank} of $\perm_4$.

 To fix notation, suppose that $\perm_4$ is the permanent of the matrix